It was a cold winter day in Minnesota for a Duluth travel excursion. Cold, compared to … say … Palm Beach, FL.

 - Plan on a warm fire or hot bath after your 15-minute excursion (cause that’s about all you’ll be able to handle).

-Well – that’s about it for our Duluth Travel adventure today.
+Well – that’s about it for our Duluth travel and dog adventure today.
 Next time we visit, hopefully, it’ll be above freezing, so we can explore some of the many attractions this area has to offer.

 Thanks for visiting our blog.
 I hope you enjoyed it!